plarotta/plarotta.github.io/_projects/tsp.md

 The goal is thus to find an ordering in which to traverse a list of cities to minimize the total distance traveled.

+## My contributions
+- Complete implementation of the genetic algorithm as well as its operators
+- Development of testing suite for algorithm using a toy problem
+- Algorithm optimization through the use of the Numba python module